samuelleblanc/multiparameter_cloud_retrieval/README.md

 These clouds properties are retrieved using zenith spectral radiance measurements taken with the 4STAR instrument onboard airborne research platforms or SSFR ground-based radiance measurements
 The various codes are used to build a ki-squared based multiparameter retrieval of cloud properties.

-  - The codes used to prepare, run, and read radiative transfer calculations from a computing cluster is located in the 'cluster' subdirectory
+  - The codes used to prepare, run, and read radiative transfer calculations from a computing cluster is located in the 'cluster' subdirectory, the mie_hi.out required file is located at: http://science.arm.gov/~sleblanc/mie_hi.out
   - The codes used for reading libradtran output, and preparing the atmosphere profile input files are located in the libradtran subdirectory
   - Various plotting programs are located in the plotting subdirectory
   - the ki squared multiparameter retrieval codes are located in the retrieval subdirectory